sdex/AndroidIDeditorV2/README.md

-# Android ID editor for Android 12+
+# Device ID changer for Android 12+

 I'm working on the app that changes the IDs using root permission.
 Right now it's available only for supporters. \
 To get the app please follow the instructions on this page: \